Skip to content

 What to Expect in your Assignments

-In the third semester of the program, students engage in 240 hours of work integrated learning.
-This applied experience in the field allows students to use the knowledge and skills developed throughout the online coursework.
+In the third semester of the program, students engage in 280 hours of WIL with the ADMH 5015 course.
+This applied experience allows students to use the knowledge and skills they have developed throughout the online coursework.
+Please note all of the 1st and 2nd semester courses are pre-requisites to ADMH 5015.

-While students are responsible for finding a suitable site for their field experience, there is a Humber Field Experience Advisor who is available to assist.
+While students are responsible for finding a suitable agency/program for their field experience, there is a Humber Field Experience Advisor who is available to assist.
 Students also have access to a list of trusted community agencies and are supported in creating their field experience learning plan.
+Students are able to complete their field experiences anywhere in Canada.
 For students requiring a field experience site outside of the Greater Toronto Area, we recommend contacting the Field Experience Advisor in Semester One for additional support.

 Student and instructor sitting at desk